thushjandan/p4-table-join/Readme.md

 ```

 ## References
-This repository is using parts of the [p4lang/tutorials](https://github.com/p4lang/tutorials) repository to bootstrap the application.
+This repository is using parts of the [p4lang/tutorials](https://github.com/p4lang/tutorials) repository to build and start the P4 application.